-Russia is the world’s largest country and has an immense diversity in natural resources.
-The overall population amounts to more than 142 million.
-Approximately one fourth of the population today lives in one of the 15 major cities, including Moscow, St. Petersburg and Ekaterinburg.
-Russia’s major industries are machinery construction, chemicals, the energy sector (oil and gas), and agriculture.
-The Russian economy’s main imports have in recent times been consumer goods, pharmaceutical products, cars, semi-finished products, meat, fruits and nuts, as well as optical and medical instruments.
-Russia’s economic strength is the export of goods, mostly from the primary sector, i.e. natural gas, oil, metals, wood and chemicals.
+Russia is the world’s largest country and has an immense diversity and quantity of natural resources.
+The total population is more than 142 million, approximately one fourth of whom live in one of 15 major cities, including Moscow, St. Petersburg, and Ekaterinburg.
+Russia’s major industries are machinery construction, chemicals, energy (oil and gas), and agriculture.
+The Russian economy’s main imports have, in recent times, been consumer goods, pharmaceutical products, cars, semi-finished products, meat, fruits and nuts, and optical and medical instruments.
+Russia’s economic strength comes from the export of goods, mostly from the primary sector (natural gas, oil, metals, wood, and chemicals).
 Meanwhile, a broad range of government incentive programs have been developed with the aim of attracting investors to Russia.
-While the North-West of Russia is the hub for logistics and pharmaceutical industries, the central region around Moscow is famous for its automotive and mechanical engineering clusters.
+While the northwestern part of Russia is the hub for the logistics and pharmaceutical industries, the central region around Moscow is famous for its automotive and mechanical engineering clusters.